KxSystems/docs/docs/wp/disaster-recovery/index.md

 ## What does a kdb+ database look like on disk?

-Before we consider creating a disaster-recovery plan, we first must understand the layout of a typical kdb+ database on-disk.
-Kdb+ databases are stored as a series of files and directories on disk.
+Before we consider creating a disaster-recovery plan, we first must understand the layout of a typical kdb+ database on-disk. kdb+ databases are stored as a series of files and directories on disk.
 This makes handling databases extremely easy because database files can be manipulated as operating system files.
 Backing up a kdb+